hashicorp/boundary-ui/ui/desktop/README.md

 ## Debug desktop client

-There are two processes we can debug, `renderer` process and `main process`.
+There are two processes we can debug, `renderer` process and `main` process.

 When I do need to debug the `main` process?

-To debug code that is executed in the main process, i.e to debug the `ipcMain` handler.
+To debug code that is just executed in the main process, i.e to debug the `ipcMain` handler.

 ### Debug `renderer` process